Why Attend DAC 2026

 Debate is the foundation, but DAC goes further.
 Over 10 days, you're trained in leadership, entrepreneurship, financial literacy, career development, and multimedia production.
 How to lead a team.
 How to manage money.
 How to present yourself professionally.
 Most people don't learn this until their first job.
 You'll learn it in secondary school.

-920+ alumni
+920+ Alumni

 10 editions, Every Summer.